microsoft/vscode-docs/docs/remote/wsl.md

 ![Disabled Extensions w/Install Button](images/wsl/wsl-disabled-extensions.png)

 You can also install all locally installed extensions inside WSL by going to the Extensions view and selecting **Install Local Extensions in WSL: [Name]** using the cloud button at the right of the **Local - Installed** title bar.
-This will display a drop down where you can select which locally installed extensions to install in your WSL instance.
+This will display a dropdown where you can select which locally installed extensions to install in your WSL instance.

 ![Install all extensions](images/wsl/install-all-extn-wsl.png)